 Complimenting Your Spouse

-Oy vey!
-Have we become a negative society or what?
-In the course of a day – if you were to pay attention to your internal voice, and your verbalized words you would likely notice a trend of commiserating negativity.
+In the course of a day, if you were to pay attention to your internal voice and the words you verbalize, you’d likely notice a trend of commiserating negativity.
 The grass is too long.
 You don’t have enough money.
-The dinner you ate last night was crappy.
+The dinner you ate last night was awful.
 The purple blouse you bought makes you look fat.
 Your neighbor is a jerk.
 The dogs are driving you crazy.
-The kids don’t know how to act right and are ungrateful little doo-doo heads.
+The kids don’t know how to behave and are ungrateful little doo-doo heads.
 You don’t have enough time in the day.
 Your spouse never washes the dishes.
-Your spouse always makes an excuse to get out of sex.
-The list of complaints and things that we found negative in our lives is endless and comes in waves of communication and thoughts.
+Your spouse always finds an excuse to avoid sex.
+The list of complaints and the things we find negative in our lives is endless, and it comes in waves of communication and thoughts.

 Share: